 The electromagnetic signals of lightning discharges are not waves of a fixed frequency.
 The signals have more or less the form of an impulse and thus emits waves over a wide range of frequencies.
 Every of these impulses is unique and looks different.
 To measure the time of arrival of a lightning discharge, we need a wide-band receiving system, and not a tuned system.
 The antenna should be large to get a high voltage caused by the change of the electromagnetic field.
 If the loop consists of more than one winding, the wire placed side by side forms a capacitance.
-Thus, every loop antenna without any tuning capacitor is already an oscillating system.
-However, the own resonance frequency should be as high as possible such that we can easily suppress these frequencies by a low-pass filter.
-Note that you should strictly avoid any additional tuning capacitor.
-The left picture of Figure 4 shows a signal received by two equal sized un-tuned loops antennas.
+Thus, every loop with more than one winding is already an oscillating system.
+However, the unavoidable own resonance frequency of a loop should be as high as possible such that we can easily suppress these frequencies by a low-pass filter.
+Please avoid any additional tuning capacitor.
+The left picture of Figure 5 shows a signal received by two equal sized un-tuned loops antennas.
 These loops have no additional tuning capacitor.
 The own resonance frequency of the antenna is approximately 1000 kHz.
 The used pre-amplifier reduces frequencies of 1000 kHz by -72 dB.
-In the right picture of Figure 4 Loop B has a tuning capacitor of 1 μ F. Now the tuned frequency is approximately 10 kHz.
+In the right picture of Figure 5 Loop B is connected to a parallel tuning capacitor of 1 μ F. Now, the tuned frequency if the antenna is approximately 10 kHz.
 Since lightning impulses often contain a lot of energy at 10 kHz, the tuned loop antenna only outputs unusable uniform waves of 10 kHz.
+This shows that it is very important to use a pure loop without any parallel capacitor.